Characters & Activists¶

 - Navigate to character recruitment

-- They join your party immediately
+- Select one to recruit — they join your party immediately

 Candidate Pool¶

-- Randomized names
+- Randomized names (region-appropriate for your country)

-- Age (typically 25-65 years)
+- Age (21-55 years)

 - Gender